aduerig/shumi-chess/README.md

   * Failure: bitboards_to_algebriac() does not do disambiguation.
 Too hard for now.
 Also does not postfix checks with a "+" either.
 The function is debug for human consumption only.
   * Failure: Trading motivator in eval only looks at pieces, not pawns.
   * Failure: See to put rooks on passed pawn files. or maybe all pieces to put attack on passed pawns.
-  * Bug: "You are full of it" error, in some non-opening positions (like rook endgame checkmates).
-This is an error in the "rando" Random root move selection.
-It stores no moves from the root.
-Comment out "RANDOMIZING_EQUAL_MOVES" to stop it. (thats what "you are full of it" means, a bad or null move seen).
-  * Bug: Disapearaing pieces.
+   * Bug: Disappearing pieces.
 Only in the python, display, peices are really there.
 Infrequent.
 But repeatible, just enter the FEN: "3qk3/8/8/8/8/8/8/3Q1K1B w KQkq - 0 1", then move Ke1 for white.
 King "disappears".
   * Feature: Finish bottom/top/white/black/ match scores.
 Auto flip board at end of game?
 ## todo
 * See [brainStorm](doc/brainStorm.md) for more future directions.

 ## recommended usage (for python scripts/run_tests.py -dD and -tT)
-  fast 5 minute play: -d6 -t100      (for autoplay of computers) for half hour game: -d8 -t1200
+  fast 5 minute play: -t200 -d6     (for autoplay of computers) for half hour game: -t1200 -d8
-  for long game     : -d9 -t2000
+  for long game     : -t2000 -d9    long game

-  or you can use "-wd", "-wt", "bd", or "bt", to set the t and d arguments for one side only (black or white) You can also use "-rN" where N is some ineger like 2, when it will play N random moves in a row.
-This feature2 is currently broken for N<1.
-Also of note is the "fF" feature for a hexidecimal mask F (see Features.h for constants).
+  or you can use "-wd", "-wt", "bd", or "bt", to set the t and d arguments for one side only (black or white) You can also use "-rN" where N is some ineger like 2, when it will play N "random moves" in a row.
+This move is randomly chosen as one of the best withen a small delta.
+Watch out, these "random moves" reduce ability.
+Also of note is the "foxF" feature for a hexidecimal number F (see Features.hpp for constants).

 ## Keystrokes active in app
   * esc  - Exit app